 - Term – usually 12 months

-- Fees – Typically a combination of upfront retainer and success fee (these vary based on valuation)
+- Fees – Typically a combination of upfront retainer and success fee (these vary based on preparation complexity and valuation)

 - Documents – Confidential Information Memorandum (CIM), Teaser, Buyer List and Process Letter